matchwood/acid-world/README.md

 #### Alternative persistence strategy for data (keyed maps) that won't fit into memory
 Perhaps the biggest pain point of `acid-state` is that it requires all data to be in memory all of the time.
 If you want transparent access to a Haskell type then this is effectively unavoidable.
 Various attempts have been made to provide an alternative to acid-state here, and this package includes another one (currently named, rather badly, `CacheState`).
 At present the implementation is fairly basic, but the idea uses a similar strategy to the rest of acid-world - state is separated out into segments, and updates and queries can operate on the segments that are relevant to them.

 The big difference with the rest of acid-world, though, is that the persistence is not event based.
 The strategy is more like that used by [VCache](http://hackage.haskell.org/package/vcache) (which sadly is not maintained) but a lot less sophisticated (at present at least).
 CacheState supports keyed maps (and single values, but a lot of the benefit is lost there).
-The idea is to provide an easy way to persist of set of table like structures (HashMap, and more interestingly, [IxSet] (https://hackage.haskell.org/package/ixset-typed).
+The idea is to provide an easy way to persist of set of table like structures (currently HashMap, and more interestingly, [IxSet] (https://hackage.haskell.org/package/ixset-typed).
 The spine (and with `IxSet`, the indexes) are kept in memory while the values themselves are not (depending on caching policy).
 This allows you to leverage, eg, the excellent indexing features of `IxSet` while addressing a much larger data set than could be held in memory.
 The current implementation uses LMDB as a persistence layer, but different backends (anything that can act as a key value store) could be implemented for this as well.

 After thinking about this a fair amount I'm not sure that any solution can do much better than this and still have any flavour of `acid-state` to it.
 If you aren't keeping any part of the data structure in memory then you pretty much just have a deserialisation wrapper around something like LMDB, or a database (if you want indexing).
 But I might be completely wrong - all suggestions and thoughts are welcome!

 ### Improvements vs acid-state

 #### 'Constant' memory usage
-Due to the way acid-state deserialises it can sometimes use massive amounts of memory when restoring state.
+Due to the way acid-state deserialises it can sometimes use massive amounts of memory when restoring state (I once encountered a situation where it used something like 30GB of memory to restore a state of around 1GB).
 Acid world attempts to avoid this by deserialising in streams (using conduit), and therefore should never use much more memory than the state itself.

 #### No Template Haskell
-The most complicated user land class in acid-world is `Eventable`, which is really just a deconstructed function type and constraint.
+The most complicated user land class in acid-world is `Eventable`, which is really just a deconstructed function type definition and constraint.
 Template Haskell could be used to generate instances of Eventable, but it is not really necessary.
-Also, acid-world has no equivalent of the `makeAcidic` function - the design does not require a single place where everything is defined, aside from at a type level (acid-world is initialised with type level lists of every event and every segment you want to use).
+Also, acid-world has no equivalent of the `makeAcidic` function - the design does not require a single place where everything is defined, aside from at a type level (the acid world container is parameterised with type level lists of every event and every segment you want to use).

 #### Simpler file structure for persistence
 A simple quality of life improvement - acid-world stores a single events log and single file for each segment in a checkpoint.
 When a new checkpoint occurs a new, dated, folder is created containing the previous state.
 So you have something like